 In the book, Don Quixote de la Mancha mistakes the windmills for giants with flailing arms and picks a fight with them.
 This memorable scene led to the coining of the English idiom “tilting at windmills”, which means to attack imaginary enemies.

 Consuegra is a must-visit for fans of the novel but other than the windmills and the Moorish castle, there isn’t as much to do there.
-It’s perhaps best visited on a guided tour or paired with a trip to Toledo by rental car.
+It’s perhaps best visited by rental car.

 2-3 HR DAY TRIPS FROM MADRID